3SillyHats/LoveHotel/README.md

 Build and manage a sexy hotel for lovestruck couples, making the most of a skimpy budget and showing your guests a great time.

-The rooms are perverse, the staff have peep holes in all the walls, and the clients just want to leave without an empty wallet!
+The rooms are perverse, the staff are exceptionally discrete, and the clients just want to leave without an empty wallet!

 Satisfy your guests' fetishes with themed suites such as: spooning, tropical,